* Will cut more than 10 pct of workforce

 * CEO says radical action needed to simplify group

-LONDON, May 10 (Reuters) - BT will cut 13,000 managerial and back-office jobs and move to a smaller London base in the latest attempt by the boss of Britain's biggest telecoms group to rebuild from an accounting scandal and multiple pressures on its business.
+LONDON, May 10 (Reuters) - BT will cut 13,000 managerial and back-office jobs and move to a smaller London base in the latest attempt by the boss of Britain's biggest telecoms group to rebuild from an accounting scandal and downturn in trading.

 Traders said guidance for the current financial year was lower than expected, while fourth-quarter revenue fell short of targets, showing the challenges facing Patterson as he seeks to rebuild a group that employs more than 100,000 staff.

 BT, which owns Britain's biggest mobile operator EE, said it would hire about 6,000 new engineers and front line customer service staff to support its roll out of fiber and 5G networks.

 Patterson, in the role since 2013, said the restructuring, would focus on the essential services needed by consumers and businesses.

 "We need to ensure we are competitive in the future, that we can deliver products and services for our customers at the right price," he told reporters.